axibase/axibase-charts/syntax/control-structures.md

 ## `list`

-Assign a list of comma-separated elements, optionally located on multiple lines, to a named array an iterate through the array with a `for` loop.
+Create a named list of comma-separated elements to iterate through the list with a `for` loop.

 ```ls
 list servers = awsswgvml001, nurswgvml003,